 Distribution: N - Lig (Watson 2014, Giordani & al. 2016).
 C - Tosc (Pišút 1997, Tretiach & al. 2008), Laz (Tretiach 2004, Genovesi & al. 2011), Sar (Nöske 2000, Rizzi & al. 2011).
 S - Camp (Nimis & Tretiach 2004), Cal (Puntillo 1996), Si (Grillo & al. 1996, Ottonello & Romano 1997, Grillo 1998, Grillo & Caniglia 2004, Ottonello & al. 2011).

-Description: Thallus foliose, homoiomerous, subgelatinous when wet, 1-6 cm in diam., adnate, broadly lobed.
-Lobes 0.5-1 cm wide, 50-85 µm thick when wet, rounded and often somewhat ascending at apex, densely pustulate and coarsely ridged, dark olive-green to brown or rarely black, often pale yellowish brown in old parts.
-Lower surface greenish brown, pitted with a few hapters.
+Description: Thallus foliose, homoiomerous, subgelatinous when wet, membranous and adnate, broadly lobed, 1-6 cm in diam.
+Lobes 0.5-1 cm wide, 50-85 µm thick when wet, rounded and often somewhat ascending at apex, densely pustulate and coarsely ridged, dark olive-green to brown or rarely black, often pale yellowish brown in older parts.
+Lower surface greenish brown, with a few, scattered, white hapters.
 Upper and lower cortices absent.
-Apothecia lecanorine, crowded 0.5-1.5 mm across, with a flat to convex, brownish red to blackish disc, and an entire, persistent thalline margin.
-Proper exciple thin, euthyplectenchymatous; epithecium brownish; hymenium colourless, 85-110 µm high; hypothecium colourless.
+Apothecia common, lecanorine, crowded, 0.5-1.5 mm across, with a flat to convex, brownish red to black disc and an entire, persistent thalline margin.
+Thalline exciple usually pseudocorticate; proper exciple thin, euthyplectenchymatous; epithecium brownish; hymenium colourless, 85-110 µm high, I+ blue; paraphyses coherent, simple or sparingly branched, 2-3 µm thick at mid-level, the apical cells swollen; hypothecium colourless or pale yellow.
 Asci 8-spored, clavate, the apex thick, with a I+ blue apical dome and a I+ blue annulus projecting downwardly.
-Ascospores 4-7-septate, hyaline, fusiform, straight or curved, 22-47 x 4-11 µm.
+Ascospores 4-7-septate, hyaline, ellipsoid to fusiform, straight or slightly curved, 22-47 x 4-11 µm.
 Pycnidia immersed or semi-immersed, on both sides of the thallus, pale.
 Conidia bacilliform or with slightly swollen ends.
-Photobiont cyanobacterial (Nostoc), in long chains.
+Photobiont cyanobacterial (Nostoc, the cells in long chains).
 Spot tests: all negative.
 Chemistry: without lichen substances.

 Note: a mild-temperate, mainly western species in Europe, found on steeply inclined seepage tracks of moderately acid to basic siliceous rocks at low elevations; restricted to the Tyrrhenian region in Italy.